INSTRUCTIONS AND CAUTIONS FOR USE OF A SINGLE RED HEAT LAMP

 Joint and muscle conditions.
 Joint pain, muscle strains, nasal polyps, ear aches, possibly eye problems, possibly toothaches, skin rashes, acne, boils and perhaps some other conditions of the eyes, nose, ears and sinuses.
 Neck, shoulder, elbow, knee and back pain may also respond.

 Relief in one or two days has also occurred in cases of low back pain, knee pain, nerve root irritation and other local conditions.
 One can safely shine the lamp on any area of the body in need of healing.
-However, one must not shine it near the head for more than 5-10 minutes about every two hours.
+However, do not shine it at the head for more than 5 minutes about every two hours.

 A treatment should last about 15-20 minutes, and can be repeated three or four times daily for a severe infection.